songxiaoyu/WEE/README.md

-# This folder provides R functions for the secondary analyses using WEE approach.
+# This folder provides R package for the secondary analyses using WEE approach.

 # Functions:
   -WEE_binary: works for binary secondary trait using logistic regression.